What to do in the event of an incident which may result in a claim on your PLI

 - Obtain details of witnesses

 - Take photographs if possible

-- Inform our insurance broker at the earliest opportunity (details are on the PLI certificate).
+- Inform our insurance broker at the earliest opportunity (details are on the Membership certificate).
 Do this even if the injured party intimates that they don't intend to claim as they may change their mind at a later date.

 - Co-operate fully and swiftly with the underwriters of the policy and their investigators (ignoring these requests will not make the claim go away and could breach the terms of the policy).